3vilb0ny/utils/dart/README.md

     return sum / length;
   }

-  /// Find the maximum value in an iterable of any data type.
+  /// Find the maximum value in an [Iterable] of any data type.
   ///
-  /// Each value of the iterable must be [num] type
+  /// Each value of the [Iterable] must be [num] type.
   E findMax() {
     if (isEmpty) {
-      throw StateError('Cannot find maximum value in an empty iterable');
+      throw StateError('Cannot find maximum value in an empty [Iterable]');
     }
     E max = first;
     for (E element in skip(1)) {